Sledmine/censhine/README.md

 **NOTE:** There are still pending some shaders and functions to fix, every feedback from what shaders are missing to fix or what they can be breaking even more is totally appreciated.

+We are also trying to keep compatibility with dgVoodoo!

 There are some plans to bring some removed shaders back like the **"Shader Transparent Generic"**, but that will require something a little bit more complex, stay tuned to more updates.

 # Screenshots